sanjana8477/AI-powered-IT-Assistant/README.md

-# AI-powered Incident Resolution Assistant
+# FixBot: AI for IT Support
 *Built by Team SheCodes for Code for Bharat - Season 2 (2025)*
 **Theme:** Generative AI & LLMs